Dependency Synchronization

 Viewing Dependencies

-All dependencies found to mismatch between Studio UG and EPS can be visualized in the 3D window, providing dependencies have been loaded first (using the Load Dependencies button on the EPS panel) and the selected dependency already exists in Studio UG.
+All dependencies found to mismatch between Studio and DTS can be visualized in the 3D window, providing dependencies have been loaded first (using the Load Dependencies button on the DTS panel) and the selected dependency already exists in Studio UG.

 • Filter on selection change: enable this check box to automatically filter (hide) all data other than the selected dependency when the corresponding table row is selected.